wp-plugins/projectmanager/readme.txt

 *project_user_profile

 Users with the capability *projectmanager_admin* can edit settings, edit formfields and import datasets from CSV files.
 By default only Administrators have this privilege.
 Users with the capability *manage_projects* can add and edit datasets and those with the capability *project_user_profile* can use the profile hook feature. **Important**: The capabilities are not additive!
 Thus a user with capability *projectmanager_admin*, but not *manage_projects* will not be able to add and edit datasets.

+= Notes on Formfields =

+Currently there are two formfields that require a short statement: *numeric* and *currency*.
+The display of these two types varies among different countries.
+If the PHP Internationalization Functions (http://us3.php.net/manual/en//book.intl.php), requires at least PHP 5.2 (recommended is 5.2.4+), are installed you are all set.
+Otherwise there are two filters that can be used to manually control the format

+* projectmanager_numeric
+* projectmanager_currency

+Note that these filters are for some reasons not applied if you use the AJAX edit.
+After reloading the page the display is correct.

 == ChangeLog ==
 See [changelog.txt](http://svn.wp-plugins.org/projectmanager/trunk/changelog.txt).